qooode/ticketee/README.md

   - `n` is the count of open tickets at creation time (resets as tickets close).
   - Permissions: opener + staff role can view/send, everyone else denied.
   - First message includes the submitted details and buttons.
 - Priority: Starts at Low (⚪).
-Change later via the "Set Priority" button or `/admin set_ticket_priority`.
+Staff or admins can change via the "Set Priority" button, or use `/admin set_ticket_priority`.
   - Emojis: Low=⚪, Normal=🟡, High=🟠, Urgent=🔴 (also shown in channel topic)
  - Closing: When staff press "Confirm Close", the bot announces closure and deletes the channel after a short delay.
 - Close Flow: Opener can press "Mark as Solved"; staff must press "Confirm Close" to close and lock the channel.